STFUjs/STFU/README.md

 The Expander uses the leading high "msb" bit and then either a count sequence or the low bit to start included bits, as described initially by "UTF8" but with the full scope utilized.

-STFU uses Expanders of any bit length ("8" in "STFU8" (STFU7), "16" in STFUf, and arbitrary in STFU*.
+STFU uses Expanders of any bit length ("8" in "STFU8" ( STFU(7) ), "16" in STFU(f), and arbitrary in STFU(*).

-STFU uses the full range of included bits, 8 Byte chains in STFU8, 16 in STFUf, or the arbitrary sized STFU*.
+STFU uses the full range of included bits, 8 Byte chains in STFU(7), 16 in STFU(f), or the size of the arbitrarily sized STFU*.

 These include the entire "UTF" "code point" set in values less than 2^2x.
-(BOM can be included in STFU "text", but certainly not required, and never in STFUf nor STFU* except in "text" in STFU Expanders.)
+(BOM can be included in STFU "text", but certainly not required, and never in STFU(f) nor STFU(*) except inside "text" inside STFU Expanders.)

 <H2>STFU's Control Symbols:</H2>
 Leading Bits 00 is the STFU Control Symbol.